LiAndrw/LoLVoidGrubsImpact/README.md

 ### NMAR Analysis
 I believe that the the missingness of values in the `'ban1'`, `'ban2'`, `'ban3'`, `'ban4'` and `'ban5'` columns are not missing at random (NMAR).
 The ban columns record the champions banned by a team during the draft for a game.
 In League, certain champions are better against, or "counter", other champions.
 Some champions also synergize extremely well with each other.
 Certain players are also extremely good at specific champions.
 Banned champions are not allowed to be played by either side for that game, and so teams use bans in order to kneecap or weaken the enemy draft.
 As such, banning champions is a essential part of LoL esports.

 I believe that the main reason for missing bans is that, sometimes, players don't have a specific champion to ban for certain reasons (team doesn't agree with what champion to ban, player forgets they are the one picking the banned champion until it's too late, internal drama on the team makes one player want to sabotage the team, etc.), and so they choose to not ban anything instead of banning a random champion.
-Ultimately, champion bans are decided by the player, and because these missing values appear when players make the conscious choice to not ban any champion, the missingness of these values depends on the values themselves, making the missingness NMAR.
+Ultimately, champion bans are decided by the player, and because these missing values appear when players make the conscious choice to not ban any champion, the missingness of these values depends on the values **themselves**, making the missingness NMAR.

 One way to make the bans columns missing at random (MAR) would be by adding a hypothetical column (let's call it `'5_bans'`) to the dataset that tracks if all 5 players on a team decided to ban a champion, returning 1 if they did and 0 if one or more players on a team did not choose a ban.

 ### Missingness Dependency
 This section investigates the missingness of `'void_grubs'` in relation to other columns, specifically to see if its missingness depends on them.
 The first column I used was `'league'`.
 The second column I used was `'side'`.
 The significance level used for both permutation tests was 0.05.
 Both tests used total variation distance (TVD) as the test statistic.
 Both tests used 1000 shuffles to collect 1000 samples.